mlsquared/fling/README.md

 performed by the beacon establish a low bitrate covert channel that can be detected by unsandboxed beacon detectors.

-* Fling Beacon Detector (a.k.a., unsandboxed beacon detector, beacon detector): a beacon detector runs as part of sandbox-reachable services on the device offering one or more services to sandboxed applications.
+* Sassy Beacon Detector (a.k.a., beacon detector): a beacon detector runs as part of Sassy on the device offering one or more services to Sassy clients.
+A Sassy beacon detector has sufficient access to interpret sassy beacons which presumably includes low level (device-driver level) access to the antenna(s) on the media device.
-As implied by the title, the beacon detector is not subject to the limitations of a web or web-like security sandbox.
-In fact, an unsandboxed beacon detector has low level (device-driver level) access to the antenna(s) on the media device.
-We can upgrade the media device running the unsandboxed beacon detector to increase the range of devices it can detect, though the idea is to try to enable beacon detection using only software, machine learning, and a wifi-antenna.
+We can upgrade the media device running the Sassy beacon detector to increase the range of devices it can detect, though the idea is to try to enable beacon detection using only software, machine learning, and a wifi-antenna.